xvzemin/tace/eqx/docs/source/equivariantx.rst

 ``eqx.co3``
    Complete Cartesian :math:`O(3)` irreps, polar and pseudotensor coupling, Cartesian harmonics, and projection onto symmetric traceless tensors.

-All learnable operators use real weights and are implemented with PyTorch operations, so ordinary autograd supports derivatives of arbitrary order.

 Quick start
 -----------